Johnny-Knighten/ark-sa-server/README.md

 ## Automated Builds

-Automated builds are made upon successful Pull Requests on the `main` branch via Github Actions and are available on [Docker Hub]().
+Automated builds are made upon successful Pull Requests merges on the `main` and `next` branches via Github Actions.
+Container images are published to [Docker Hub](https://hub.docker.com/r/johnnyknighten/ark-sa-server).

 ## Tags

-Tags used in this project are focused on the version of the container release and the execution environment it uses.
+Tags used in this project are focused on the version of the Github release and the execution environment it uses.
 It is not based on the game/server version or mod versions.

 Currently the only execution environment is `wine`, which runs the Windows version of the game server in a Linux container via the wine compatibility layer.
 More specifically it uses [GloriousEggroll's build of wine](https://github.com/GloriousEggroll/wine-ge-custom) that's based on Valves's [Proton experimental wine repo](https://github.com/ValveSoftware/wine).